-A student may possess an epinephrine auto-injector, e.g., EpiPen®, and/or asthma medication prescribed for use at the student's discretion, provided the student's parent/guardian has completed and signed a School Medication Authorization Form.
-The School District shall incur no liability, except for willful and wanton conduct, as a result of any injury arising from a student's self-administration of medication or epinephrine auto-injector or the storage of any medication by school personnel.
-A student's parent/guardian must indemnify and hold harmless the School District and its employees and agents, against any claims, except a claim based on willful and wanton conduct, arising out of a student's self-administration of an epinephrine auto-injector and/or medication, or the storage of any medication by school personnel.
-School District Supply of Undesignated Asthma Medication.
+The District shall incur no liability, except for willful and wanton conduct, as a result of any injury arising from a student's self-administration of medication-, including asthma medication or epinephrine auto-injectors, or the storage of any medication by school personnel required under a qualifying plan.
+A student's parent/guardian must indemnify and hold harmless the School District and its employees and agents, against any claims, except a claim based on willful and wanton conduct, arising out of a student's self-administration of an epinephrine auto-injector and/or, asthma medication, and/or the storage of anya medication by school personnel required under a qualifying plan.

+School District Supply of Undesignated Epinephrine Auto Injectors Asthma Medication

-The Superintendent or designee shall implement Section 22-30(f) of the School Code and maintain a supply of undesignated asthma medication in the name of the District and provide or administer them as necessary according to State law.
-Undesignated asthma medication means an asthma medication prescribed in the name of the District or one of its schools.
+The Superintendent or designee shall implement Section 105 ILCS 5/22-30(f) of the School Code and maintain a supply of undesignated epinephrine auto injectorsasthma medication in the name of the District and provide or administer them as necessary according to State law.
+Undesignated epinephrine auto-injectorasthma medication means an epinephrine auto-injectorasthma medication prescribed in the name of the District or one of its schools.
 A school nurse or trained personnel, as defined in State law, may administer an undesignated asthma medication to a person when they, in good faith, believe a person is having respiratory distress.
 Respiratory distress may be characterized as mild-to-moderate or severe.
 Each building administrator and/or his or her corresponding school nurse shall maintain the names of trained personnel who have received a statement of certification pursuant to State law.